Profirator/project-config/docs/configure.md

 REMEMBER TO PUBLISH CHANGES in Umbrella.

-Change hard-coded “Oauth2 credentials” for “Wirecloud”, “Market(BAE)” and “API Access”
+Change hard-coded “Oauth2 credentials” for “Wirecloud” and “API Access”

 Login to “accounts.example.com” and add applications for “Wirecloud” and then get its “Oauth2 credentials”

 	1. Login credentials
 		username: admin@test.com
 		password: <pass>